Your authentic self is the part of you who knows exactly who you are.

 Helping humanity… a shelf in the other room.

-My true self… I didn’t know what that was.
+Who I was at my core… I didn’t know what that was.

-The leader in me… she was kind of there, but not in the way she wanted to be.
+The leader in me… she was kind of there, but not in the way she wanted to be

 Why do we ignore our authentic selves?